Broken Link Building: Does It Work? How To Do It RIGHT?

 If you’d like to update your article and fix the issue, I have a similar article on the same subject.
 Plus, it includes updated statistics.

-I even interviewed experts in [keyword] to bulk the facts.
+I even interviewed experts in [keyword] to bulk up the facts.
 You can take a look here [link to your replacement page].

 Let me know if this is helpful